 This doesn’t mean you should avoid social bookmarking sites altogether—instead, it means you should brush up on your Pinterest SEO skills instead of creating hundreds of low-quality Pins linking to your site.

-The lesson: Ensure your site’s presence on social bookmarking sites is genuine and centered around engagement, not spamming as many links as possible.
+The lesson: Ensure your site’s presence on social bookmarking sites is genuine and centered around engagement, not spamming hundreds of links.

 14. Excessive Guestbook Links